surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Split-Path.md

 ### -IsAbsolute

-Indicates that this cmdlet returns `$True` if the path is absolute and `$false` if it's relative.
+Indicates that this cmdlet returns `$true` if the path is absolute and `$false` if it's relative.
 On Windows, an absolute path string must start with a provider drive specifier, like `C:` or `HKCU:`.
 A relative path starts with a dot (`.`) or a dot-dot (`..`).